hashicorp/terraform-website/content/source/docs/enterprise/private/automating-the-installer.html.md

 ### Discovery

-One the easiest ways to get the settings is to [perform a manual install](./install-installer.html#installation) and configure all the settings how you want them.
-Then you can ssh in and request the settings in JSON format and use that file in a future automated install.
+One the easiest ways to get the settings is to [perform a manual install](./install-installer.html#installation) and configure all the settings the way you want them.
+Then you can SSH in, request the settings in JSON format and use that file in a future automated install.

 -> **Note**: `replicatedctl` is located at `/usr/local/bin/replicatedctl`.
 On some operating systems, `/usr/local/bin` is not in the user's `$PATH`.
-In these cases, either add `/usr/local/bin` to the path or refer to `replicatedctl` with the full path.
+In these cases, either add `/usr/local/bin` to the `$PATH` or refer to `replicatedctl` with the full path.

-To extract the settings as JSON, run via ssh on the instance:
+To extract the settings as JSON, access the instance via SSH, then run:

 ```
 ptfe$ replicatedctl app-config export > settings.json
 ```

-Here is an example app-config export for an instance configured in demo mode:
+Here is an example `app-config export` output for an instance configured in demo mode:

 ```
 ptfe$ replicatedctl app-config export > settings.json